 No running, roughhousing or loud voices (please)

-Be aware of your body in space, so as not to knock art work.
+Be aware of your body in space, so as not to touch art work.

 Be aware of other museum visitors and respect their need for quiet